The lyrics to “How Great Thou Art” were written after a preacher was caught in a violent midday thunderstorm.

 The experience prompted Boberg to “fall to his knees in humble adoration of his mighty God.”
 A nine-stanza poem beginning with the Swedish words “O Store Gud, nar jag den varld beskader” captured his exaltation of how great God is.

 Listen to the full history of “How Great Thou Art” in episode 5 of the History of the Hymns from the Mormon Channel.
-Below, Bryn Terfel joins the Mormon Tabernacle Choir in singing the song followed by an organ solo by Clay Christiansen.
+Below, Bryn Terfel joins The Tabernacle Choir in singing followed by an organ solo by Clay Christiansen.